Nursing Home Abuse and Neglect Lawyers

 - Wrongful death

-Most cases of mistreatment are not reported because seniors are often unable to understand the care to which they are entitled.
-In other cases they may be physically unable to share information about the abuse.
+Most cases of nursing home negligence are not reported because seniors are often unable to understand the care to which they are entitled.
+In other cases, they may be physically unable to share information about the abuse.

 Whether the abuse consists of recurrent negligence or a single incident which causes injury, the victim has a right to damages.
-In addition, by filing a lawsuit and seeking accountability, residents and their families can help protect other residents from suffering the same fate.
+In addition, by filing a lawsuit, seeking accountability, and partnering with a nursing home abuse law firm, residents and their families can help protect other residents from suffering the same fate.
 In most cases, the nursing home in question can lose its certification for failing to supply the expected care, leading to a loss of federal funding.

-What is one of the most common and severe form Nursing Home Neglect?
+What is one of the most common and severe forms Nursing Home Negligence?
 Bed Sores.

 Elderly adults who are subject to nursing home neglect can sustain serious personal injuries, including dangerous bed sores, which are also known as pressure ulcers.
 According to the National Institutes of Health (NIH), nursing home neglect is often defined as the failure of a caregiver to properly provide for an elderly person, which can include the failure to provide food, supervision, medicine, medical care and treatment, clothing, and shelter.
 In general, elder neglect can involve many different circumstances that could result in an older adult’s health and safety being put in jeopardy.